PLanAR: Planning-Language-Grounded Agentic Reasoning for Robot Manipulation: Experiment

-The Gemini family is the most consistent.
-Gemini Flash achieves the highest success rate at 75.0\% with low latency, balancing fast reasoning with accurate visual grounding.
-Gemini Pro is strong in abstract reasoning but less reliable in visual grounding.
-As shown in Table~\ref{tab:single_vlm_end2end}, Gemini Pro exhibits unstable object detection that triggers repeated re-queries and overthinking; performance improves when replacing the detector with LangSAM.
+Gemini Flash is the most reliable single-backend pipeline, combining low latency with stable visual grounding.
+Gemini Pro is strong in abstract reasoning but less reliable in visual grounding; replacing its detector with LangSAM improves performance.

 Models such as Qwen-VL-Max and GPT-5.2 achieve near-zero success primarily due to unreliable execution-state verification.
 A common failure mode is hallucination during action checking.
 For example, the model may claim the object is not in the gripper after a successful pick.